Need a Workers’ Comp Attorney in Lexington, SC?

 This is a complicated process and it’s important to provide ample evidence to ensure that your hearing goes well.
 We are prepared to guide you through the appeal process!
 Contact our workers’ comp lawyers today.

-Before you contact one of our Lexington, SC Personal Injury Attorneys, it is important that you report your work sustained injury to a supervisor as soon as possible.
+Before you a workers’ compensation attorney in Lexington, it is important that you report your work sustained injury to a supervisor as soon as possible.
 It is also important that you inform your employer of all the problems you are having following the accident.
 Often, an employer will prepare a written report which you should review to ensure its accuracy.

 If your injury is properly handled, and insurance agrees to send you for treatment, it is important that you inform the doctor of all of the problems you are having, whether it’s radiating pain, sharp pain, headaches, or other trauma, including loss of sleep and psychological issues.